 Threshold Detection¶

-Used to monitor anomalies in Metrics, LOG, APM, Infrastructure, Resource Catalog, Events, APM, RUM, Security Check, and Network data.
-Users can set thresholds, and the system will trigger alerts and notify relevant personnel when thresholds are exceeded.
-It also supports multi-metric detection, with different alert levels configurable for each metric.
+Used to monitor anomalies in Metrics, Logs, APM, Infrastructure, Resource Catalog, Events, APM, RUM, Security Check, and Network data.
+Users can set thresholds, and when the threshold is exceeded, the system triggers alerts and notifies relevant personnel.
+It also supports multi-metric detection, and different alert levels can be configured for each metric.
 For example, monitoring whether the host memory usage is abnormally high.

 Detection Configuration¶